pr1001/MathPlus/README.md

 - round: Default significant digitis is 2.
 - factorial: Returns NaN for NaN for negative numbers.
 - limit: Provides an approximation.
 Works in some cases with +/- Infitity.
 Needs some additional tweaking.
+- derivative: Given f and x, will provide an approximation of the derivative of function f at point x.
+Round the result to get integers for derivatives of common functions, e.g. of f(x) = 3*x.